-It means the expected drop in oil demand this year amounts to the largest in history, the IEA said, with the demand rise in 2021 forecast to be the largest one-year jump ever recorded "as activity begins to return to normal across vast swathes of the economy."
+It means the expected drop in oil demand this year amounts to the largest mand rise in 2021 forecast to be the largest one-year jump ever recorded "as activity begins to return to normal across vast swathes of the economy."
 Meanwhile, the IEA's forecast for oil demand in 2020 is 91.7 million barrels per day, nearly 500,000 barrels higher per day than it expected in May, due to stronger-than-anticipated deliveries during the coronavirus lockdown.
-"In sporting terms, the 2020 oil market is now close to the half time mark." the

 "In sporting terms, the 2020 oil market is now close to the half time mark," the IEA said.
 "So far, initiatives in the form of the OPEC+ agreement and the meeting of G20 energy ministers have made a major contribution to restoring stability to the market."
 "If recent trends in production are maintained and demand does recover, the market will be on a more stable footing by the end of the second half.
 However, we should not underestimate the enormous uncertainties," the group added.